lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Security considerations for header compression
-A malicious header compression could cause the reconstruction of a wrong packet that does not match with the original one, such corruption may be detected with end-to-end authentication and integrity mechanisms.
+A malicious header compression could cause the reconstruction of a wrong packet that does not match with the original one.
+Such a corruption may be detected with end-to-end authentication and integrity mechanisms.
 Denial of Service may be produced but its arise other security problems that may be solved with or without header compression.